 In June 2017, Molecular entered into a Multi-Target Collaboration and License Agreement with Takeda ("Takeda Multi-Target Agreement") in which Molecular will collaborate with Takeda to identify and generate ETBs, against two targets designated by Takeda.
-Takeda will designate certain targets of interest as the focus of the research.
+Takeda designated certain targets of interest as the focus of the research.
 Each party grants to the other nonexclusive rights in its intellectual property for purposes of the conduct of the research, and Molecular agrees to work exclusively with Takeda with respect to the designated targets.

 Under the Takeda Multi-Target Agreement, Takeda has an option during an option period to obtain an exclusive license under Molecular's intellectual property to develop, manufacture, commercialize and otherwise exploit ETBs against the designated targets.
 The option period for each target ends three months after the completion of the evaluation of such designated target.
+Under the Takeda Multi-Target Agreement, both parties have the right to cancel the agreement, with a specified notice period.

-Molecular received an upfront fee of \$1.0 million and is entitled to receive an additional \$2 million upon the designation of each of the two targets.
+Molecular received an upfront fee of \$1.0 million and was entitled to receive an additional \$2.0 million with the designation of each of the two targets.
+These two targets were designated in December 2017, and as of March 31, 2018, Molecular had a receivable of \$4.0 million from Takeda.
 Molecular may also receive an additional \$25.0 million, in aggregate through the exercise of the option to license ETBs.
-Additionally, Molecular is entitled to receive up to approximately \$545.0 million in additional milestone payments through preclinical and clinical development and commercialization.
+Additionally, Molecular is entitled to receive up to approximately \$547.0 million in additional milestone payments through preclinical and clinical development and commercialization.
 Molecular is also entitled to tiered royalty payments of a mid-single to low-double digit percentage of net sales of any licensed ETBs, subject to certain reductions.
+Finally, Molecular is entitled to receive up to \$10.0 million in certain contingency fees.

 The Takeda Multi-Target Agreement will expire on the expiration of the option period (within three months after the completion of the evaluation of each designated target) for the designated targets if Takeda does not exercise its options, or, following exercise of the option, on the later of the expiration of patent rights claiming the licensed ETB or ten years from first commercial sale of a licensed ETB.
-Takeda Multi-Target Agreement may be sooner terminated by Takeda for convenience or upon a Molecular change of control, or by either party for an uncured material breach of the agreement.
+The Takeda Multi-Target Agreement may be sooner terminated by Takeda for convenience or upon a Molecular change of control, or by either party for an uncured material breach of the agreement.